Home

 9- Identity fraud impacting our credit history without our knowledge.

 Our debt payment strategy may be good or bad for us as consumers as well as the lenders.
 What’s good for us may not be good for lenders and vice versa.
 For example, lenders may prefer to get paid the minimum amount due and on time until the debt is fully paid off maximizing their profits.
 While this lender-preferred strategy ensures maximum interest income for lenders, consumers are the losers in this game.
-Although a good debt management technique may require to pay all debts in full as soon as possible, a good credit score management strategy may require considering timely payments of minimum monthly dues for at least some of our debts, in order to establish a credit history and improve our credit score.
+Although a good debt management technique may require to pay all debts in full as soon as possible, a good credit score management strategy may require the consideration of timely payments of minimum monthly dues for at least some of our debts, in order to establish a credit history and improve our credit score.
 For example, if we pay cash for all of our purchases or if we pay the full amount of our debts when the first minimum payment is due, a credit history cannot be established quickly.
 Therefore, it is very important to build a credit history, while paying the least amount of interest through a sound credit score management strategy.

 How to improve your credit score